godotengine/godot-docs/classes/class_light.rst

 | *Getter*  | get_param()      |
 +-----------+------------------+

 The intensity of the specular blob in objects affected by the light.
-At ``0`` the light becomes a pure diffuse light.
+At ``0``, the light becomes a pure diffuse light.
+When not baking emission, this can be used to avoid unrealistic reflections when placing lights above an emissive surface.

 ----